0xTycoon/punk-blocks/README.md

 with a low bit-depth.
 E.g. You could use a bit-depth of 2 if you have 4 colors, or 4 if you have 16.

-You can use the [generator](./generator/) Go program as an example.
+You can use the [generator](./generator/) Go program to prepare png images.
 It reads some blocks from a source png file and breaks them down to 24x24 images.
 Each image is then saved as an optimized png, then the Solidity code is generated with the help of a sprite sheet data in a CSV format.

+#### Simple UI

+Here is a simple web UI for registering new blocks with the contract

 ### License